emissary-ingress/emissary/reference/shadowing.md

 ### The `shadow` annotation

 In Ambassador, you can enable shadowing for a given mapping by setting `shadow: true` in your `Mapping`.
-One copy proceeds as if the `shadow`ing `Mapping` was not present: the request is handed onward per the `service`(s) defined by the non-`shadow` `Mapping`s, and the reply from whichever `service` is picked is handed back to the client.
+One copy proceeds as if the shadowing `Mapping` was not present: the request is handed onward per the `service`(s) defined by the non-shadow `Mapping`s, and the reply from whichever `service` is picked is handed back to the client.

 The second copy is handed to the `service` defined by the `Mapping` with `shadow` set.
 Any reply from this `service` is ignored, rather than being handed back to the client.